Accreditations & Awards

 Keystone Stars is a quality improvement program that recognizes child care providers who exceed state health and safety licensing requirements.
 The quality performance standards in each level are research based and linked to improved outcomes for children.
 The Department of Human Services (DHS), child care providers, advocates, and researchers developed the program standards, which are categorized into areas that are known to affect the quality of care: Staff Education, Learning Environment, and Administration.
-Keystone Stars helps to provide quality environments for children that will contribute to increased social and emotional development, learning skills, and improved school readiness.
+Keystone Stars helps to provide quality environments for children that will contribute to social and emotional development, learning skills, and school readiness.
 In addition, Keystone Stars provides families with a valuable tool to assess the quality of their child care provider.

 National Association for the Education of Young Children (NAEYC) Accreditation